yayner2002/yayner2002/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studied Computer Science.
-- 💼 &nbsp;  I’m currently learning Fullstack web development using React and Ruby.
+- 💼 &nbsp;  I’m currently learning Fullstack web development using React and ROR.
 - 🌱 &nbsp; Learning more about Web development, NLP, ML and AI.
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.